-Fire Emblem Heroes released on February 2nd, 2017 for Android phones (iOS users will get the game, eventually).
-Nintendo's third official title released on the mobile market after Miitomo and Super Mario Run (Pokemon Go is handled by Niantic which isn't affiliated with Nintendo), Heroes mixes the in-depth strategy and character development common in the Fire Emblem Series with the typical free-to-play style of most mobile games.
+Fire Emblem Heroes was released on February 2nd, 2017 for iOS Android.
+It is Nintendo's third official title released on the mobile market after Miitomo and Super Mario Run (Pokémon GO is handled by Niantic which isn't affiliated with Nintendo).
+Heroes mixes the in-depth strategy and character development common in the Fire Emblem series with the typical free-to-play style of most mobile games.

-Chances are, you're familiar with one, but not the other.
-Perhaps neither, but perhaps both at the same time.
+Chances are you're familiar with one, but not the other.
+Perhaps neither, or both at the same time.
 In any case, here are some tips to help you get through this game.

 For Those New to Fire Emblem

-Fire Emblem, a series which spans soon-to-be 15 releases across seven different Nintendo platforms, are strategy-RPG games.
-You must use tactics based around unit, weapon and map types to keep your army alive and well as you progress through the story.
-Of the above 15, only 8 have been or will be localized, though a couple are remakes of previously unlocalized games.
+Fire Emblem is a strategy RPG series that spans over a dozen releases across seven different Nintendo platforms.
+You must use tactics based around unit, weapon, and map types to keep your army alive and well as you progress through the story.
+Not all games in the series have been or will be localized, though there are a couple of remakes of previously unlocalized games.

 Fire Emblem Heroes is no different in this regard.
 It simplifies the triangle into a color-based scheme, where Red beats Green, Green defeats Blue while Blue edges Red out.
-Swords are red, Lances are blue and Axes are green which means the original weapon triangle is still intact but now the color codes splits up both magic and dragonstone users into the three categories as well.
-In Heroes, bow-users, shuriken/knife-users and healers are colorless, and have no specific advantage or disadvantage against any other color.
+Swords are red, Lances are blue and Axes are green which means the original weapon triangle is still intact, but now the color codes split up both magic and Dragonstone users into the three categories as well.
+In Heroes, bow-users, shuriken/knife-users, and healers are colorless and have no specific advantage or disadvantage against any other color.
 In Heroes, big boosts—or losses—to attack occur with the weapon triangle, and you are able to see which types of weapons are in a map before you begin, so plan and choose your units accordingly.

-2. If a character or characters have terrible level ups, its a sign you didn't get good values when you first acquired them.
+- If a character or characters have terrible level-ups, it's a sign you didn't get good values when you first acquired them.
 Upgrade their rarity or move on.

-4. Know your movement amounts for each type of character and plan accordingly!
+- Know your movement amounts for each type of character and plan accordingly!
 Use "Danger Zone" to see where exactly every enemy can attack for their next turn.
-If you can finish off an opponent, as long as you survive it might be best to let the opponent attack you first, deal damage in a counter attack and then finish them off the next turn.
+If you can finish off an opponent, as long as you survive it might be best to let the opponent attack you first, deal damage in a counter-attack, and then finish them off the next turn.

-5. Remember, generally melee units can't counter ranged units or vice versa.
+- Remember, generally, melee units can't counter ranged units or vice versa.
 Keep this in mind before you decide how to move or attack.
-There are certain skills which bypass this, keep an eye on your opponent's skills or weapons to ensure you don't get caught in a counterattack.
+There are certain skills that bypass this, keep an eye on your opponent's skills or weapons to ensure you don't get caught in a counterattack.

 For Those New to Mobile Games